 The plaintiffs in this case are CPCS, Hampden County Lawyers for Justice, and two individuals who were convicted of drug crimes in cases where Farak served as the state’s chemist.

-The individuals, Herschelle Reaves and Nicole Westcott, are two of perhaps thousands of defendants who were denied any timely and meaningful opportunity to challenge their convictions because the AGO misrepresented the duration and extent of Farak’s misconduct.
+The individuals, Herschelle Reaves and Nicole Westcott (pictured), are two of perhaps thousands of defendants who were denied any timely and meaningful opportunity to challenge their convictions because the AGO misrepresented the duration and extent of Farak’s misconduct.

-This case follows ACLU’s major victory in April 2017, when the Massachusetts Supreme Judicial Court issued its final order to dismiss nearly 22,000 wrongful drug convictions that had been tainted by former state chemist Annie Dookhan.
+This case follows the ACLU’s major victory in April 2017, when the SJC issued its final order to dismiss nearly 22,000 wrongful drug convictions that had been tainted by former state chemist Annie Dookhan.
 That was the single largest dismissal of wrongful convictions in the nation’s history.

 In September 2019, the court-appointed “Special Master” issued a final report, revealing that more than 24,000 convictions in 16,449 cases tainted by Farak have been dismissed.
 The report also reveals that, as part of the sanction requiring the AGO to inform Farak’s victims of their rights, the office paid for individualized notice letters, notecards, and fliers that were posted in government buildings, as well as $64,505 in advertising to spread word of the dismissals.